 Step 3: Check your set-up

-Try a set-up with a conventional deadlift (i.e. narrow stance, hands outside legs) from the floor with a barbell at standard height (i.e. the height of the barbell when you have 45lb plates on the bar).
+Try a set-up with a conventional deadlift (i.e. narrow stance, hands outside legs) from the floor with a barbell at a standard height (i.e. the height of the barbell when you have 45lb plates on the bar).
 Have someone take a picture of this and see what it looks like.
-If you can get into a good set-up position (bar over mid-foot, shoulders over bar, natural arch in low back), then the conventional deadlift is an option for you.
+If you can get into a good set-up position (bar over mid-foot, shoulders over the bar, natural arch in the low back), then the conventional deadlift is an option for you.

 If you like Tim in this picture below and you can’t get a proper set-up, keep reading…